dphfox/Fusion/docs/tutorials/fundamentals/creating-ui.md

 ## Adding a Child

-Let's now add a `TextLabel` with a message and parent it to our `ScreenGui`.
+Let's now add a TextLabel with a message and parent it to our ScreenGui.

 To help with this, the `New` function lets us add children directly to our instance.
 In order to use this feature, we first need to import `Children` from